The Solent Forum

 We can:

-The Solent Forum will regularly communicate coastal and marine news and information via all its channels covering the full range of sectors nationally, regionally, and locally.
-Communications will be to Solent Forum Members (direct emails) or to the Solent Forum's distribution lists (Solent News, Monthly News alerts, Facebook, Twitter).
-The Solent Forum will remain neutral in its views on any one sector and will disseminate news and information of a factual nature.The Solent Forum will always strive to facilitate discussions between sectors to help integrate sustainable coastal management and improve effectiveness for all members.
+The Solent Forum regularly communicates coastal and marine news and information via its channels.
+Communications are to Solent Forum Members (direct emails) or to the Solent Forum's distribution lists (Solent News, Monthly News alerts, Facebook, X).
+It reatins its neutrality and will disseminate news and information of a factual nature.It will always strive to facilitate discussions between sectors to help integrate sustainable coastal management and improve effectiveness for all members.

-The area covered by the Forum is the whole of the Solent, including the Hampshire coast and north coast of the Isle of Wight, Southampton Water and the three main harbours - Portsmouth, Langstone and Chichester.
+The area covered by the Forum is the whole of the Solent, including the Hampshire coast and north coast of the Isle of Wight, Southampton Water and the three main harbours of Portsmouth, Langstone and Chichester.
 The eastern limit is a line between the eastern tip of the Isle of Wight and Selsey Bill.
 No inland boundary is defined, as it will vary according to the nature and importance of the issue under consideration and some matters will have more far reaching inland effects than others.

 The Solent Forum meets twice a year and at such other times as deemed necessary.
 Meetings are held at Southampton, Portsmouth and Cowes in rotation.